alastairlundy/CliRunner/CliRunnerLibrary/CliRunner.Extensions/README.md

 * Helps de-couple the Dependency Injection extension functionality from the main library

 ## Licensing
-CliRunner.Extensions.DependencyInjection is licensed under the MPL 2.0 license.
+CliRunner.Extensions is licensed under the MPL 2.0 license.
 If you modify any of the package's files then the modified files must be licensed under the MPL 2.0 .

 If you use this package in your project please make an exact copy of the contents of the LICENSE.txt file available either in your third party licenses txt file or as a separate txt file.